 Diesel Generators can have issues with the cooling systems.

-Here we offer advice for on site checking of what to check before calling an engineer.
+Here we offer advice for what to check before calling an engineer.

 Diesel Generator Checks Before Start-up

 4. Hose and connections for leaks or hose collapse.

 Oil level too low or too high will cause overheating and possible loss of the coolant.

 6. Check for water in the oil and vice versa.

 7. Inspect the fan for bent or damaged blades.